Qwinn1/forktools/README.md

 # COMMANDS WITH ONE PARAMETER: FORKNAME

 - `forkfixconfig chia`    \-  Provides automated editing of several entries in chia's config.yaml that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
 Requires confirmation and creates backups.
 Does not actually require editing of default options in config.forkfixconfig - the defaults I picked should work fine - but if you'd like to tweak them, you can do so there.
 Please report if the defaults as I chose them cause you any issues so I can review.
+As of v2.3, can now also accept "all", "farmers" or "harvesters" instead of forkname.
 - `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
 You can now set your preferred text editor in config.forkconfig.
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
 - `forksum scam`          \-  runs "scam farm summary"
 - `forkver flora`         \-  runs "flora version", returns the version # of the current install
 - `forkwalletshow maize`  \-  runs "maize wallet show"
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkaddplotdirs taco`  \-  Requires configuration in config.forkaddplotdirs to use.
 List your plot directories there, then you can add them to any fork quickly with a single command.
 Gives warnings if a drive listed in the config is not mounted.
+As of v2.3, can now also be run with "all" as the parameter instead of forkname to add directories to every fork with an active harvester.
+- `forkupdate`            \-  Updates a fork to the most recent version with a single command.
+Removes the existing blockchain directory and recreates it with git clone as a fresh installtion.
+Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
+Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
+Target addresses and farmer peer will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).

 # COMMANDS WITH MULTIPLE PARAMETERS/SWITCHES